AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * :menuselection:`Build --> Makefile`

-  If the :program:`make` utility is in your PATH and you have a file called :file:`Makefile` in the same directory as your project file or if you've set the :guilabel:`makefile` property in the :guilabel:`Make` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu is displayed, giving access to all the targets defined in your
+  If the :program:`make` utility is in your PATH and you have a file called :file:`Makefile` in the same directory as your project file or if you have set the :guilabel:`makefile` property in the :guilabel:`Make` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu is displayed, giving access to all the targets defined in your